Tracking Project 433

 How will this affect me?

 We’re glad you asked.
-Despite attempts by this administration, Secretary Burgum, and the Department of the Interior to make it look like DOGE’s reckless cuts will have no impact on visitors, the truth is there are many significant impacts that are already happening.
-You probably already know to expect long lines to enter parks (like hours long) and overflowing toilets due to staffing cuts but here are some others.
+Despite attempts by this administration, Secretary Burgum, and the Department of the Interior to make it look like this administration’s reckless cuts will have no impact on visitors, the truth is there are many significant impacts that are already happening.
+While the government is shuttered, there are bigger issues than overflowing toilets and unmanned fee stations.
+For example, a wildfire started at an unmanned campground at Joshua Tree National Park, and squatters are taking up campgrounds in Yosemite.
+If you’d like to report an impact to a national park site to our team, please email us!

 Accomplishments